MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/deferred-processing-manual-inventory-movement.md

 To set up a work processing policy:

 1. Go to **Warehouse management \> Setup \> Work \> Work processing policies**.
-1. Either select an existing policy from the list or create a new one by selected **New** on teh Action Pane.
+1. Either select an existing policy from the list or create a new one by selected **New** on the Action Pane.
 Each policy has the following settings in the header:

     - **Work processing policy name** – The name of the work processing policy.
     - **Description** – A description of the work processing policy.